-The live panel will use the recommendations engine to display eight recommended TV shows or movies that are currently available, while the on-demand section likewise offers eight recommended VOD titles that will change and evolve as titles come in and out of the Cox VOD library (currently more than 27,000 titles, including about 5,000 in HD format).
+The live panel will use the recommendations engine to display eight currently available recommended TV shows or movies, while the on-demand section likewise offers eight recommended VOD titles that will change and evolve as titles come in and out of the Cox VOD library (currently more than 27,000 titles, including about 5,000 in HD).

 Cox VOD on the new iPad app will start off with “free” ad-supported titles, and later tack on subscription and transactional VOD, Necessary said.

-The My Library pane will compile a “watch list” for each individual in the household and serve as an aggregation point for programmer-developed applications such as HBO Go and WatchESPN, as well as apps developed internally by Cox, including one that can operate the MSO’s new home-security service and an live TV-streaming app.
+The My Library pane will compile a “watch list” for each individual in the household and serve as an aggregation point for programmer-developed applications such as HBO Go and WatchESPN, as well as apps Cox has developed internally, including one that can operate the MSO’s new home-security service and a live TV-streaming app.